OSPMADRD 65M

 • Jurafsky, Dan.
 (2014).
 The Language of Food.
 Norton.
 Chapter 3: From Sikbāj to Fish and Chips

-April 22 HW4: Find a loanword food at this market or the market you go to with your host family.
-The food name should be (one that does not come from English and is different from English.
+April 22 HW3: Find a loanword food at the market you go to with your host family (or the Mercado Maravillas if it doesn't work out with your host family).
+The food name should be one that does not come from English (and is different from English).
+It can an ingredient food or a prepared dish.
 Analyze its linguistic and culinary history.
 Note that HW8 also is market-related, you should look ahead at that now.

 Project: Proposal Idea due

 Food names at your local market with your host family.
-If that's not convenient, (or in addition), you can go to el Mercado Maravillas Borrowing of words and foods cross-linguistically
+If that's not convenient, or in addition, because it's wonderful, go to el Mercado Maravillas.
+Plus don't miss the Venezuelan prepared food.
+Borrowing of words and foods cross-linguistically

 Module 2: Cuisine and Structuralism

-4 April 28 HW5: Do a mini-structural analysis of the Spanish cuisine system.
-Tapas The Grammar of Cuisine
+4 April 28 HW4: Do a mini-structural analysis of the Spanish cuisine system.
+Tapas (someplace traditional) The Grammar of Cuisine

 Module 3: Socializing Taste

-5 May 5 HW7: Do a mini-analysis of a short passage (2-3 turns) from one of your dinner table conversations.
-Gazpacho at Lhardy Socializing Taste
+5 May 5 HW6: Do a mini-analysis of a short passage (2-3 turns) from one of your dinner table conversations.
+Or perhaps compare and contrast your discussions of food when eating with your friends with your host family.
+Gazpacho or Salmorejo Socializing Taste

 • Ochs, Elinor, Clotilde Pontecorvo, and Alessandra Fasulo.
 1996.
 Socializing Taste.
 Ethnos Vol 61:1-2.